-We are so happy that you have come to stay at Hidden Springs.
+We are so happy that you are considering a stay at Hidden Springs.

 It is our hope that you would experience a mental and spiritual